 What Are Profit-Sharing Plans?

-A profit-sharing plan, or deferred profit-sharing plan (DPSP), is a retirement account where employees receive a percentage of the company’s profits based on their earnings per quarter or year.
+A deferred profit-sharing plan (DPSP) is a retirement account where employees receive a percentage of the company’s profits based on their earnings per quarter or year.
 However, excessive withdrawals often occur with this arrangement, which typically results in penalties.

 Profit-sharing plans are an excellent way to have financial security in retirement.
 They also help businesses when they are looking for a retirement plan.
 In addition, employees and employers benefit from these plans, making them a good choice for everyone involved.